5 Ways to Prevent Jet Lag

 - Melatonin is a relatively popular sleep aid and can help you fall asleep when, according to your biological clock, you should not be resting.
 Utilizing melatonin and sleeping at a normal time for your time zone can help you adjust after your flight quicker than your body naturally would.However, we do not recommend utilizing melatonin supplements or other sleeping pills because they can have negative side effects.
 Instead, we suggest using other, all-natural methods such as light therapy or diet modification to prevent symptoms of jet lag.

-Light therapy can speed up the adjustment process when traveling to a new time zone.
+- Light therapy can speed up the adjustment process when traveling to a new time zone.
 As explained above, when traveling west, exposure to light in the evening before bed can cause you to sleep in later in the morning, putting you on pace with the norms of your new time zone.
 If you’re traveling east, bright light exposure in the mornings and afternoons helps your body adjust to the natural daylight-darkness cycle of your destination.

-Diet is another factor that can help you adjust to your new time zone.
+- Diet is another factor that can help you adjust to your new time zone.
 If you’re feeling tired during the day, instead of taking an afternoon nap, we recommend drinking caffeine during the daylight hours so you can stay awake until it’s a normal time for sleep where you are located.
 Additionally, eating protein during the day can counteract sleepiness.
 On the other hand, eating whole grains or some of the other best foods for sleep before bed can promote drowsiness.

 Overview and Conclusion

-Jet lag is a sleep disorder occurring when your circadian rhythm is not in sync with the natural daylight-darkness cycle of your present time zone.
+Jet lag is a sleep disorder occurring when your circadian rhythm is not in sync with your new time zone.
 Though not serious, this sleep disorder can cause you to feel sick and drowsy, which is very inconvenient when you’re traveling for vacation or business.